IChekan/ShimConfig/readme.md

 - 1.0.2:
 Impala and MySql Drivers copy fixed.
 Property "pentaho.authentication.default.mapping.server.credentials.kerberos.principal" is changed to “hive@PENTAHOQA.COM” instead of devuser@PENTAHOQA.COM.
-Now button "Start" is disabled after starting
+Now button "Start" is disabled after starting.
+- 1.0.3:
+RestHost property added for Microsift Azure shim. (config for this shim does NOT work for now).
+SqoopSecureLibjarPath disabled for unsecure cluster. kinit disabled for unsecure cluster.